How to choose a thrusting Dildo

 -

-People with mobility or stamina limits who still want consistent penetration.
+People with mobility or stamina limits who want reliable penetration without depending on someone else's arm strength.

 4) Realistic thrusting dildos